quattor/quattor.github.com/_development/coding_style.md

 Don't use them.
 If you don't use `File::Temp`, you'll use predictable filenames, and that's just bad.
 Then, most implementations make temporary files world readable, and you usually don't want that.
-If you need temporary storage for some text, use an array, IO::String, in-memory files, a CAF::FileWriter or anything like that.
+If you need temporary storage for some text, use an array, `IO::String`, in-memory files, a `CAF::FileWriter` or anything like that.

 So you want to run a command which needs a file name as an argument, right?
 Easy.
 Just pipe to that command, as shown above.
-And pass /dev/fd/0 as the file name.
+And pass `/dev/fd/0` as the file name.

 Finally, if really all these options are not good enough, use `File::Temp::tmpfile`, which will provide you an anonymous file handle.
 But please, use this only if you are convinced there is no other way to keep your temporary data.